aihua-li12/Biclustering-SSVD/README.md

 # STA663-final-project-AY
 Authors: Aihua Li, Yuxuan Chen

 Based on the paper **Biclustering via Sparse Singular Value Decomposition** written by **Mihee Lee**, **Haipeng Shen**, **Jianhua Z. Huang**, and **J.S.
-Marron** from University of North Carolina at Chapel Hill, this project tries to investigate, develope, and realize biclustering by utilizing Sparse Singular Value Decomposition (SSVD).
+Marron** from University of North Carolina at Chapel Hill [1], this project tries to investigate, develope, and realize biclustering by utilizing Sparse Singular Value Decomposition (SSVD).

 SSVD is a tool for biclustering by seeking the low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.
 This project realizes the SSVD algorithm and optimizes the process.

-Simulations, application on the tumor data set, and comparative analysis between SSVD, SVD, and SPCA are included in the report.
+Simulations, application on the tumor data set [2], and comparative analysis between SSVD, SVD, and SPCA are included in the report.
 Results are accessible in the corresponding Jupyter notebooks.

 You can install the package by using: `pip install git+https://github.com/YuxuanMonta/STA663-final-project-AY.git@main`